A Mathematical Programming Approach to Optimal Classification Forests: Case Studies

 In practice we often find that for certain datasets numerous classifiers report very similar accuracy results (this is indeed the case in some of our computational experiments), and in these cases there is no dispute that it is better to use the simpler models.
 On the other hand, the work presented by \cite{IML} points out that when several classifiers of different nature report the same accuracy, there should be a simple and interpretable model that preserves accuracy.
 However, finding such a simple model, in case of existence, can be very challenging. \\

 In this section we present the analysis of three real case studies.
-We show in detail the solutions obtained with the OCFs and CTs and make a comparative analysis of them.
-One of the advantages of OCF, apart from the increase in accuracy, is the flexibility when interpreting the solutions, as the voting system is less rigid than following the paths through the branches of a single tree.
+We show in detail the solutions obtained with the WOCFs and CTs and make a comparative analysis of them.
+One of the advantages of WOCF, apart from the increase in accuracy, is the flexibility when interpreting the solutions, as the voting system is less rigid than following the paths through the branches of a single tree.
 This fact is due to the independence of the variable clusters on different trees of the ensemble.
-As a result, we show that in some cases OCF can provide some of the simplest and most practical models to explain the rationale of a classification rule for a given data set, understanding what the important factors are and how they are grouped together.\\
+As a result, we show that in some cases WOCF can provide some of the simplest and most practical models to explain the rationale of a classification rule for a given data set, understanding what the important factors are and how they are grouped together.\\

-The major disadvantage of the OCF model is its computational cost, due to the difficulty of solving a MILP where the number of binary variables increases as the size of the dataset increases.
-In the previous section, we reported a symmetry-breaking constraint and a sample size reduction technique to overcome this problem.
+The major disadvantage of the WOCF model is its computational cost, due to the difficulty of solving a MILP where the number of binary variables increases as the size of the dataset increases.
+In the previous section, we reported a symmetry-breaking constraint to overcome this problem.
 In order to make a fair comparison, the technique used was a simple random sampling, however, this technique can be refined to efficiently target the resolution of large datasets by solving optimization problems involving a few sets of points.\\

-For the real datasets analyzed in this section we apply an SVM-based downsampling technique.
-Given a training set and a validation set, we proceed as follows.
-In the first step we generate a random sample of size $n=75$ points, compute the SVM model on this subset and calculate its accuracy on the validation set.
-After this, we generate another random sample and repeat the process, updating the sample and the \emph{best} accuracy in case the best sample is obtained.
-We repeat this process $100$ to $1000$ times.
-As a result of this procedure, we obtain an ad hoc training sample which is used to construct the OCF with our MILP formulation.
-We chose the SVM with an exponential kernel to avoid endowing the sample of selected points with possible biases inherent to CT heuristic methods.
+For the sake of simplicity in the interpretations in these case studies, we fixed the values for the weights $w_r$ all equal, specifically $w_r=\frac{1}{3}$, for all $r=1, 2, 3$.